johannesst/Minor-Planets-Expansion/README.md

 My changes in the initial commit compared to the version of Exo's Lab from the forum:

-The fixes found in the first 5 pages of the forum are included:
 1. added the support patch for Kerbalism by @Iodyne from https://forum.kerbalspaceprogram.com/index.php?/topic/192848-181-planet-pack-minor-planets-expansion/&do=findComment&comment=3823836
 2. added the fixes by @Coolguybest from https://forum.kerbalspaceprogram.com/index.php?/topic/192848-181-planet-pack-minor-planets-expansion/&do=findComment&comment=3828412
 3. added the Final Frontier ribbons by @hemeac from https://forum.kerbalspaceprogram.com/index.php?/topic/192848-181-planet-pack-minor-planets-expansion/&do=findComment&comment=3823830